tkhamez/neucore/backend/README.md

 [PSR-2: Coding Style Guide](https://www.php-fig.org/psr/psr-2/)

-You can check and fix the code by executing the following:
+You can check and partially fix the code by executing the following:
 ```
 composer style:check
 composer style:fix